kwbachman/poc-pipelines/tekton-argocd-example/README.md

     kubectl create secret -n tekton-pipelines generic argocd-env-secret '--from-literal=ARGOCD_AUTH_TOKEN=<token>'

-Now, adapt all ocurrences of your application and GitOps config repository, and your application Docker image.
+Now, adapt all ocurrences of your application and GitOps config repository, and your application container image.

 Then you can execute the pipeline, manually: